SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/notifications.md

 # Notifications

-When you click on the **bell icon** ![icon][img1] in the top right-hand corner of SuperOffice CRM, the notifications panel will appear as an overlay on the right-hand side of the screen, showing the latest occurrences at the top.
+When you click on the **bell icon** ![icon][img1] in the upper-right corner of SuperOffice, the notifications panel appears as an overlay, showing the latest occurrences at the top.
 Here you can do the following:

 * Click a list item to open it.
 * Click ![icon][img2] to set your notification preferences.
 * Click **Clear all** in the footer of the notification pane to clear the list of notifications.
-You can also click **Got it** under a notification to remove it.
+You can also click **Got it** below a notification to remove it.
 * Click ![icon][img3] or anywhere outside the notifications panel to close it.

 ![The Notification pop out that shows both notifications on Requests and Invitations -screenshot][img5]

-## Request Notifications
+## Request notifications

 When something changes on a request that you are associated with, a notification will appear in the notifications panel.
 Click the link in the notification to open the request.